cortex-js/compute-engine/src/docs/guide-patterns-and-rules.md

 Recognizing patterns and applying rules is a powerful symbolic computing tool to identify and manipulate the structure of expressions.

+## Wildcards

+Wildcard symbols are placeholders in an expression.
+They start with a `_`.

+The `"_"` wildcard matches anything that is in the corresponding position in an expression.

+The `"__"` wildcard matches any sequence of 1 or more expressions in its corresponding position.
+It is useful to capture the arguments of a function.

+The `"___"` wildcard matches any sequence of 0 or more expressions in its corresponding position.

+A wildcard symbol may include a name which is used to _capture_ the matching expression.
+When using a named wildcard, all instances of the named wildcard must match.
+In contrast, an un-named wildcard (a universal wildcard such as `"_"` `"__"` or `"___"`) can be used multiple times to match different values.

 ## Patterns

 A pattern is an expression which can include one or more placeholders in the